eisnerw/jhipster-sample-app-dotnetcore/README.md

 We use npm scripts and [Webpack][] as our build system.

+A development index.html needs to be in the ClientApp/dist directory.
+This can be accompished by doing a dotnet build and then deleting everything except index.html from the dist directory

+In development, Dotnet should be built without building the UI

+    dotnet build  -p:SkipClientBuild=true

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

     npm --prefix ./src/JhipsterSampleApplication/ClientApp start
+    dotnet run --environment Development --no-build --project ./src/JhipsterSampleApplication/JhipsterSampleApplication.csproj

 npm is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in [package.json](package.json).
 You can also run `npm update` and `npm install` to manage dependencies.